hydroper-jet/lang/misc/air.md

 `jet.lang.Array.<T>` is equivalent to `Vector.<T>` of the AIR API, while `avm.lang.Array` is equivalent to `Array` of the AIR API.

+## Numeric types

+Jet does not support the ActionScript `uint` and `int` types natively; therefore, `avm.lang` defines `avm.lang.UnsignedInt` and `avm.lang.Int` as the equivalent of both, providing interoperability with `Number`, as well as optimizations where possible when building in release mode.

 ## avm.lang

 ### avm.lang.Array